suzanbaert/BlogFiles/content/post/2018-02-27-dplyr-tutorial-3.md

 -   `filter(xor(condition1, condition2)` will return all rows where only
     one of the conditions is met, and not when both conditions are met.

-Multipe AND, OR and NOT conditions can be combined.
+Multiple AND, OR and NOT conditions can be combined.
 The sample code will return all rows with a bodywt above 100 and either have a sleep\_total above 15 or are not part of the Carnivora order.